Body Care

 Monthly platelet-rich plasma (PRP) injections into the scalp are somewhat successful, but who wants to keep doing that regularly?

-1. RIKEN and Dr. Takashi Tsuji continue to pursue cyclical hair follicle stem cell regeneration treatments.
-As of mid-2021, they were seeking a commercial partner.
+1. RIKEN and Dr. Takashi Tsuji pursued cyclical hair follicle stem cell regeneration treatments.
 You can find out more on this crazy video or this one which explains the crazy video in plain English.

-2. Shiseido sells Adenovital Scalp Essence containing adenosine, which is similar to minoxidil and popular in Asia.
-Shiseido’s Dr. Jiro Kishimoto is working on “Autologous cell-based therapy for hair loss using dermal sheath cup cells.”
+2. Shiseido sold Adenovital Scalp Essence containing adenosine, which is similar to minoxidil and popular in Asia.
+Shiseido’s Dr. Jiro Kishimoto worked on “Autologous cell-based therapy for hair loss using dermal sheath cup cells.”

 3. In 2019, Columbia University researchers used 3D printing to create hair follicles and grow hair!